SukirtiSaxena/MarsRover/README.md

 SOLUTION

 This 'Mars Rover Kata' task has been done in JavaScript.

 1. Get the boundary position for checking, if myRover is on the plateau and not falling off.

 2. Get myRover current cordinates and facing direction.

 3. Loop through the Movement instructions String.

 4. If 'L' change direction to 90 degree left

    If 'R' change direction to 90 degree right

    If 'M' , check for boundary conditions and for any collisions, if all ok, move 1 grid point towards current direction.

 5. Return the final coordinates and direction of myRover.

 6. Repeate for next Rover.

-Unit Test cases:
+UNIT TEST CASES:

 Unit test cases are provided in marsRover.test.js

  √ Read input position and give output position for Rover 1.

  √ Read input position and give output position for Rover 2.

  √ If another Rover in the way send 'I am doomed' message.

  √ If  myRover falling off the plateau, send 'I am doomed' message.

  √ If invalid character in instructions set, send 'Not a valid movement instruction' message.

  √ If  negative input for boundary coordinates, send 'Boundary limit should be in positive coordinates' message.

  √ If  negative input for current Rover coordinates, send 'MyRover coordinates should be positive ' message.

 ASSUMPTION
 1. Plateau is rectangular / square.